Escrow Payment Definition

-- With the help of an escrow account taxes and insurance premium can be paid in monthly installments instead of processing onetime payment.
+- With the help of an escrow account, taxes and insurance premiums can be paid in monthly installments instead of processing onetime payment.

-- It is also good from a credit rating point of view which further helps in getting loans at lower interest rates from banks.
+- It is also useful from a credit rating point of view, which further helps in getting loans at lower interest rates from banks.

 Some of the disadvantages are as follows:

-- This type of arrangement requires the maintenance of large monthly funds.
+- This type of arrangement requires the maintenance of significant monthly funds.

 - Organizations having with fluctuating incomes may face a problem when they are short of funds.

 - Money deposited in the escrow account gets locked, i.e., one does not have control over the money anymore.